 The past year presented multiple challenges that had the potential to threaten the safety of people around the globe.
 As the COVID-19 pandemic continued, other risks have emerged, including the war in Ukraine and various natural disasters.
 As the security landscape evolves, the GSO team will continue to help protect Deloitte people and firms around the world.

 As the pandemic extended into FY2022, the GSO team supported Deloitte Global leadership through daily monitoring of COVID-19 case counts—externally and among Deloitte people—and the pandemic’s impact on our people around the world.
-Regular calls took place with the Global Security Council, made up of Deloitte firm security officers, to review COVID-19 developments and travel guidance, and share best practices to support consistent response approaches across the organization.
+Regular calls took place with the Global Security Council, made up of Deloitte firm security officers, to review COVID-19 developments and travel guidance, and share best practices to support consistent response approaches across the organisation.

 The second half of FY2022 was profoundly impacted by the war in Ukraine.
 The GSO team began contingency planning as part of Deloitte’s response effort, and then responded following Russia’s invasion of Ukraine.
-The team worked closely with leadership in Deloitte Ukraine and Deloitte Global to account for the safety of Deloitte Ukraine professionals, helped to evacuate some Deloitte Ukraine people and their immediate family members who wanted to depart the country, and established additional communications options.
+The team worked closely with leadership in Deloitte Ukraine and Deloitte Global to account for the safety of Deloitte Ukraine professionals, helped to evacuate some Deloitte Ukraine people and their immediate family members who wanted to depart the country and established additional communications options.
 Deloitte Central Europe provided additional support, including temporary accommodations and follow-on travel assistance.

 In addition, support was provided to our people based in Russia.